 “I certainly don’t intend to suggest to my colleagues that the first thing we do with out new powers is to go out and seek new taxes,” he said in a press conference Wednesday.
 “If we talk about taxes at all, we’ll talk about tax reform.”

 But then he also suggested he’d be looking for ways to restore Denti-Cal, a dental program for adults cut three years ago.
 His colleagues may have their own lists.

-Filed under: 2012 election, Finance, Legislature, Bills, Reporting & Analysis, Revenue and taxes, School Finance, State Budget, Weighted Student Funding (Local Control Funding Formula) · Tags: Bill Lucia, California School Boards Association, Children Now, Darrell Steinberg, Dean Vogel, EdVoice, Jerry Brown, Jill Wynns, Proposition 30, Ted Lempert
+Filed under: 2012 Election, Legislature and Bills, Local Control Funding Formula, Reporting & Analysis, School Finance, State and Federal Policies, State Budget · Tags: Bill Lucia, California School Boards Association, Children Now, Darrell Steinberg, Dean Vogel, EdVoice, Jerry Brown, Jill Wynns, Proposition 30, Ted Lempert